Skip to main content

 How should we understand controller/processor relationships in IoT?

 It is common for multiple organisations to be involved in the processing activities of IoT products and services.
-In these cases, a crucial aspect of accountability is properly allocating roles and responsibilities.
+In these cases, a crucial aspect of accountability is properly allocating data protection roles and responsibilities for each processing activity involved in developing and deploying IoT products and services.
+These may differ for each one.

 Any one organisation may be:

-• a controller – if it has overall control over the purposes and means of the processing;
+• a controller – if it has overall control over the purposes and means of the processing activity;

-• a joint controller – if it jointly makes decisions about the purposes and means with other organisations; or
+• a joint controller – if it makes decisions about the purposes and means together with another party or parties (ie common decisions) or in ways that complement each other (ie converging decisions) so the processing could not take place without the influence of all the parties; or

 • a processor – if it acts only on another organisation’s behalf under its instructions.